This article was last updated by Digital Trends editor Luke Larsen on 6/23/2020.

 While we love showcasing the best and most advanced monitors you can get, we all know that sometimes our budgets can’t always cover their hefty cost.
 Often a good budget model is best, but finding low-cost monitors that are also quality picks can be a challenge.

 After reviewing more than 100 of the world’s best displays, we’ve put together a list of fantastic budget options.
-Our current favorite is the, but if it’s not to your liking, we also have some favorites that are great for 4K movies or for gaming.
+Our current favorite is the 27-inch, but if it’s not to your liking, we also have some favorites that are great for 4K movies or for gaming.